pj/hacn-todomvc/README.md

     let! ref = Ref None

     // Rendering happens as a side effect of the sequence of operations and can
-    // capture values into the sequence of actions. let! key = RenderCapture (
+    // capture values into the sequence.
+    let! key = RenderCapture (
       fun capture ->
         // Elements are rendered using the Feliz library.